joshuascan/web-sprint-challenge-advanced-css-and-intro-js/README.md

 4. What is the purpose of using functions in code?

+    Functions are a way to save a section of code for us to invoke whenever needed, rather than having to retype it over and over again throughout our code.
+They keep our code dry, organized, and efficient.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.

 ## Instructions